emilyriederer/website/content/post/convo-dbt/index.md

 ---
 output: hugodown::md_document
-title: "Embedding controlled vocabularies in data pipelines with dbt"
+title: "Embedding column-name contracts in data pipelines with dbt"
 subtitle: ""
 summary: "dbt supercharges SQL with Jinja templating, macros, and testing -- all of which can be customized to enforce controlled vocabularies and their implied contracts on a data model"
 authors: []